Kids and Horses: Make a Rewarding Experience

-Once a kid is involved in a horse project, there are a few things will help ensure that blue ribbons aren’t the project’s only benefit.
-Utilizing horses as a developmental tool is far from an exact science.
-The following philosophy was gleaned from more than 20 years of work with moms and dads, 4-H volunteer leaders, youth-oriented horse trainers and, most importantly, kids.
+Once a kid is involved in a horse project, there are a few things that will help ensure that blue ribbons aren’t the project’s only benefit.
+Utilizing horses for youth as a developmental tool is far from an exact science.

 2. Purchase horses to fit developmental stages of youth.